 If your employees are exposed to the biohazards of Hepatitis A or B and vaccination is part of your hazard control programme, WOHC is able to vaccinate your employee either on your site or at WOHC’s office.

-Testing has verified that the vaccine produces adequate numbers of antibodies to the strains of the flu that are likely to be prevalent this year.
+Testing has verified that the vaccine produces adequate numbers of antibodies to the strains of the flu that are likely to be prevalent this year and vaccines administered later in the season provide better cover.
+Vaccines will be available at WOHC from April 2019.

 On the day of the booking: